jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 ```cpp
 v.operator[](i) = 5;
 ```
-� In most classes there are two versions of operator[]:
+In most classes there are two versions of operator[]:
-– A non-const version returns a reference to m data[i].
+– A non-const version returns a reference to m_data[i].
 This is applied to non-const Vec objects.
 – A const version is the one called for const Vec objects.
-This also returns m data[i], but as a const reference, so it can not be modified.
+This also returns m_data[i], but as a const reference, so it can not be modified.

 ## 8.7 Default Versions of Assignment Operator and Copy Constructor Are Dangerous!

 Before we write the copy constructor and the assignment operator, we consider what would happen if we didn’t write them.
-� C++ compilers provide default versions of these if they are not provided.
+- C++ compilers provide default versions of these if they are not provided.
 These defaults just copy the values of the member variables, one-by-one.
 For example, the default copy constructor would look like this:
 ```cpp
 template <class T>